A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Khao San Road at night in Bangkok, Thailand

 End your ‘one night in Bangkok’ with a few drinks on the famous Khao San Road.
-Known as a backpacker haven, Khao San Rd is chock-a-block with cheap accommodations, rowdy bars and trinket shops.
+Known as a backpacker haven, it’s chock-a-block with cheap accommodations, rowdy bars and trinket shops.

-At night, the music is turned up, the neon lights are turned on and Khaosan Road vendors peddle an incredible array of goods.
+At night, the music is turned up, the neon lights are turned on and vendors peddle an incredible array of goods.

-Top Tip: Make no mistake, Khao San Road in Bangkok is a party street and the atmosphere is not for everyone.
-For a less full-on (dare I say, more mature) version of Khao San Road, hop over to nearby Rambutri Road.
-There is still plenty of Bangkok fun to be had, but it’s a lot less raucous.
+Top Tip: Make no mistake, this is a party street and the atmosphere is not for everyone.
+For a less full-on (dare we say, more mature) version, hop over to Rambutri Road.
+There is still plenty of fun to be had, but it’s a lot less raucous.

 Day 2: Bangkok Culture